JeanLucPons/Kangaroo/README.md

 DP overhead according to the range size (N), DP mask size (dpBit) and number of kangaroos running in paralell (nbKangaroo).

-Note that restarting a client without having a kangaroo backup is like adding more kangaroos, when you merge workfile coming from different kangaroos, it is also like having more kangaroo.
+Note that restarting a client without having a kangaroo backup is like adding more kangaroos, when you merge workfiles coming from different kangaroos, it is also like having more kangaroos.

 # How to deal with work files